ajsaad/cs642-hw2/README.md

 # CS 642: Computer Security - Homework Two

 This homework assignment covers exploitation of web security.
 You must work with a partner.
-There are five parts; four are required, one is extra credit.
-As with the first assignment, if you submit any four working attacks you will get full credit for this assignment.
+There are four parts; all are required.

 It is due **March 28, 2016** by 11:59 PM local time.